 So, here is what you need to start selling music/mp3 online:

 - A web server to host your site content.
-I usually prefer a cheap shared hosting package like Bluehost (now you can get a special 50% discount + free domain & free SSL).
+I usually prefer a cheap shared hosting package like Bluehost.
 It should do the job unless you are getting a massive amount of traffic (At that point you can always upgrade).
 Also, most web hosting companies now offer a one-click WordPress install option.

 Once your web server is ready and WordPress has been successfully installed you will receive a URL like the following: